 The primary cryptographic function of the FortiGate modules is as a firewall and VPN device.
-Encrypt/decrypt operations are performed on outgoing/incoming traffic based on firewall policies.
-Firewall policies with an action of IPSec or SSL-VPN mean that the firewall is functioning as a VPN start/end point for the specified source/destination addresses and will encrypt/decrypt traffic accordingly.
-Firewall policies with an action of allow mean that the firewall is accepting/sending plaintext data for the specified source/destination addresses.
+Encrypt/decrypt operations are performed on outgoing or incoming traffic based on firewall policies.
+Firewall policies with an action of "IPSec" or "SSL-VPN" mean that the firewall is functioning as a VPN start/end point for the specified source/destination addresses and will encrypt/decrypt traffic accordingly.
+Firewall policies with an action of "Accept" mean that the firewall is accepting/sending plaintext data for the specified source/destination addresses.

 The FortiGate implements an alternating bypass feature that is based on the firewall policies.
-A firewall policy with an action of accept is means that the module operating in a bypass state for that policy.
-A firewall policy with an action of IPSec or SSL-VPN means that the module is operating in a non-bypass state for that policy.
+A firewall policy with an action of "Accept" means that the module operating in a bypass state for that policy.
+A firewall policy with an action of "IPSec" or "SSL-VPN" means that the module is operating in a non-bypass state for that policy.

-Two independent actions must be taken by an operator to create bypass firewall policies: the operator must create the bypass policy and then specifically enable that policy.
+Two independent actions must be taken by an operator to create any firewall policy, including bypass firewall policies: the operator must create the policy and then specifically enable that policy.